itprosource/terraform-aws-sftp-custom-idp/README.md

 request in API Gateway is then sent to the accompanying Lambda function which processes the request against user accounts specified in Secrets Manager.

-Files are stored in s3.
+Files are stored in an encrypted s3 bucket.
 User accounts can be set up with home directories, if desired.

 ### Custom Identities
 User accounts are stored in Secrets Manager.
 You can manage user accounts in this template